MAQ-Software-Solutions/PowerBI-visuals-NPM/maq-visuals-legend-chartutils/README.md

 > Added option to include primary measure in legend
 > Update ChartUtils to include updated interactivity utils package
 > Update ChartUtils to support latest API with primary measure in legend
+> Update ChartUtils to fix issue related to secondary measure in legend

 ## License
 See the [LICENSE](./LICENSE) file for license rights and limitations (MIT).